delasport-org/odds-delivery-feed-consumer-example-php/README.md

 * install docker-compose

 ## How to start the application
-* In order to run the application using kafka dev run docker-compose -f docker-compose-dev.yml in the terminal
-* In order to run the application using kafka prod run docker-compose -f docker-compose-prod.yml in the terminal
+* In order to run the application run docker-compose -f docker-compose-prod.yml up in the terminal
 * After a successful build you will start seeing data coming